Islandora/documentation/docs/technical-documentation/drupal-project.md

 # Introduction

 Islandora CLAW makes use of [drupal-project](https://github.com/drupal-composer/drupal-project), a composer template for Drupal projects.
-We augment it with Islandora CLAW specific changes, and need to occassionaly pull in upstream changes.
+We augment it with Islandora CLAW specific changes, and need to occasionally pull in upstream changes.
 The process below outlines how we will do it in a consistent manner.

 # Pull in upstream changes

-1. Clone a fork of our fork to your or your institions GitHub organization:
+1. Clone a fork of our fork to your or your institution's GitHub organization:
 <br />  `git clone fork`
 2. Add the drupal-composer repository as a remote:
 <br /> `git remote add upstream https://github.com/drupal-composer/drupal-project.git`